mau-jac/1T6-F21/wk2/operating_systems.md

 2. Decompress it in a location of your choice

+3. Create a `.txt` file named `compression_size`.

-3. Make note of the file size of each file.
+4. Inside `compression_size.txt` take note of the file size of each file.
 You will need this information in step 9.

-4. Organize the files into folders:
+5. Organize the files into folders:

    - Create a main folder named ***Practice1***.
 This will be the top level directory for the next steps.